HibacMeh/travelproject/lifecycle.md

 #check if password are euqal
 8) add an if conditional for password and c passowrd and add else tag on viewpage

+$sanitization messaging
+9) views.py credentails - add messages if things dont work check all the if -else cases